Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

 O’Steen Public Beach is accessed through a walkway off Gulf Shore Drive just north of Norriego Point.
-Be prepared for a bit of a walk through the sand from the street parking out to the beach (video of the walk further down).
+Be prepared for a walk through the sand from the street parking out to the beach (video of the walk further down).

 O’Steen Beach is where you will find the Destin Jetties, which are huge boulders stretching out into the water.
 The jetties are also a popular fishing spot and the rocks make beautiful backdrops for photos.

-The summer crowds in this area might seem confusing since there is limited parking and it’s a decent walk but that’s because most people arrive to this beach by boat from Destin Harbor.
+The summer crowds in this area might seem confusing since there is limited parking and it’s a decent walk, but that’s because a lot of people arrive to this beach by boat from Destin Harbor.

-O’Steen beach is where Emerald Grande Resort brings their guests over by boat shuttle.
+O’Steen Beach is where Emerald Grande Resort brings their guests over by boat shuttle.
 It is also a popular spot for snorkeling excursions by local companies.
+Enforcement can vary, and you may be asked to walk past the Emerald Grande section before setting up your beach gear, so just be prepared for a little extra walking here.

 3. Calhoun Beach Access